fawni/rp/README.md

 # rp.go

-An implementation of Discord's rich presence in Golang for Linux, macOS and Windows.
-Fork of [hugolgst/rich-go](https://github.com/hugolgst/rich-go)
+An implementation of Discord's rich presence for Linux, MacOS and Windows in Go.
+Fork of [hugolgst/rich-go](https://github.com/hugolgst/rich-go).

 ## Installation